An ad-free and cookie-free webpage by FactorPad

-We show how BLL stock compares to 2,000+ US-based stocks, and to peers in the Process Industries sector and Containers/Packaging industry.
+We show how BLL stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Metal Can Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Ball Corporation is an American company headquartered in Broomfield, Colorado.
 It is best known for its early production of glass jars, lids, and related products used for home canning.
 Since its founding in Buffalo, New York, in 1880, when it was known as the Wooden Jacket Can Company, the Ball company has expanded and diversified into other business ventures, including aerospace technology.
 It eventually became the world's largest manufacturer of recyclable metal beverage and food containers.
 The Ball brothers renamed their business the Ball Brothers Glass Manufacturing Company, incorporated in 1886.
 Its headquarters, as well as its glass and metal manufacturing operations, were relocated to Muncie, Indiana, by 1889.
 The business was renamed the Ball Brothers Company in 1922 and the Ball Corporation in 1969.
 It became a publicly traded stock company on the New York Stock Exchange in 1973.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.